sahi1705/sahil_JPP_ManualTesting/README.md

 ## 🚀 About Me

-I'm an ISTQB Certified Tester with expertise in Selenium, Cypress, Java, Python, and MySQL.
-I focus on delivering high-quality solutions through automation and meticulous testing practices.
+I'm an  aspiring student in Software Engineer in Development & Testing (SDET) currently building a strong foundation in both manual testing and web development..
+I focus on delivering high-quality solutions through Manual testing practices.

 ## Feedback